 Austin Healey Owners Club of Qld.
 Inc.

 Ashton and Giles were also raising money for both Beyond Blue and the Cancer Council, charities dear to the hearts of both, with friends who have suffered, and Giles being a survivor of throat cancer.

-Photographic credits: THe page 'Hero Image' and images 3 and 5 were taken by Gerard Brown Photography.
+Photographic credits: The page 'Hero Image' and images 3 and 5 were taken by Gerard Brown Photography.
 The remainder are credited to or provided by Giles Cooper.

+Austin Healey Owners Club of Qld.
+Inc.